Types of Forex Orders

 The difference between the two is called the spread.
 This is the most common commission that the broker takes for himself.

-Limit order were created to provide the traders the solutions of getting involved in a trade after pullbacks, even if they aren’t around at that time, assuming that the price has reached the level they wanted.
-Great solution for traders if used wisely.
+A limit order was created to provide the traders with the solutions of getting involved in a trade after pullbacks, even if they aren’t around at that time, assuming that the price has reached the level they wanted.
+A great solution for traders if used wisely.

 Imagine that you have just opened the chart and this is what you are seeing: